 Because of the abundance of in vitro and preclinical studies in the past two decades, there has been a significant increase in the number of clinical trials investigating the therapeutic potential of curcumin-containing products.
 These clinical trials have used varying formulations and doses of curcuminoids for the prevention and treatment of cancer and to ameliorate symptoms of cancer treatment.
 This summary will focus on the bioavailability, safety, and effectiveness of curcumin-containing products reported in clinical trials that targeted individuals at high risk of cancer and cancer patients for the prevention and treatment of cancer and ameliorating the symptoms of cancer treatment.

-At least six phase I clinical trials of curcumin -containing products have investigated the pharmacokinetics and pharmacodynamics of CUR in humans.
-Results from these studies have shown that systemic exposure to curcumin-containing products at doses of up to 8,000 mg /day were safe and tolerable without causing serious adverse events; in these studies, the peak serum concentrations ranged from 47 ng/mL (at a dose of 200 mg of oral curcumin daily) to 1,380 ng/mL (at a dose of 8,000 mg of oral curcumin daily).[1,2,3,4,5,6]
+At least six phase I clinical trials of curcumin -containing products have investigated the pharmacokinetics and pharmacodynamics of pure curcumin (CUR) alone in humans.
+These studies have shown that systemic exposure to curcumin-containing products at doses of up to 8,000 mg /day was safe and tolerable and did not cause serious adverse events.
+In these studies, the peak serum concentrations ranged from 47 ng/mL (at a dose of 200 mg of oral curcumin daily) to 1,380 ng/mL (at a dose of 8,000 mg of oral curcumin daily).[1,2,3,4,5,6]

-The assessment of curcuminoid bioavailability, including CUR, is confounded by the pronounced metabolic instability of these compounds.
+The assessment of curcuminoid bioavailability, including that of CUR, is confounded by the pronounced metabolic and (photo)chemical instability of these compounds.
 Because of the varying preparations, formulations, and doses of intervention materials tested in the phase I clinical trials, it is unclear which curcumin-containing products and doses of CUR and/or other constituents of Curcuma longa are required to produce a clinically significant modulation of biomarkers or even clinical outcomes.
 The general consensus that the plasma levels of CUR required to achieve any biological effects in patients are much higher than what has been observed clinically to date.
 Studies have directly compared the bioavailability of unformulated curcumin-containing preparations with CUR that is formulated for enhanced bioavailability.
 These studies have consistently shown an increase in plasma levels using formulated CUR; however, these levels are still relatively low and do not exceed therapeutically insufficient concentrations.[9,10]

 Investigations into products that may aid in the prevention of cancer and the treatment of precancerous lesions are important for the development of early intervention strategies and treatments.
 A few studies have investigated the potential clinical benefit of curcumin -containing products, and other studies are under way (refer to ClinicalTrials.gov).